 19. Teal Sandwich

 This is just about the neatest technique.
 It would work with any combination of hair colors.
-In this instance, there are hints of gray at the roots, followed by a bright swatch of teal in the middle and silvery tips.
+There are hints of gray at the roots, followed by a bright swatch of teal in the middle and silvery tips.

 20. Sweet Pastels

 Gray and teal really do make a winning combination.
-A pastel variation on the mix comes out pale and pearly, almost ethereal.
+A pastel variation comes out pale and pearly, almost ethereal.
 The soft shades practically give off their own aura.

 21. Hints of Blue

 Subtle streaks of blue peek through the teal hair color seen here.
 They add another layer of color, not to mention tons of dimension.
 The blue also deepens the teal, turning it richer and a bit darker.

 22. Peek-a-Boo Lights